 Another bright note?
 When you finally do graduate and start collecting a higher salary, you’ll practically be a pro at saving and spending.

 5. When will you be done?

 While this question may not be bizarre, it demonstrates both an underestimation and oversimplification of the DBA process.
-While many degrees can be defined by the number of years they take to complete, the fulfillment of a DBA relies on a number of different factors, not the least of which is the variable amount of time it takes to research and write your thesis.
+While many degrees can be defined by the number of years they take to complete, the fulfilment of a DBA relies on a number of different factors, not the least of which is the variable amount of time it takes to research and writes your thesis.